zitadel/zitadel-examples/java/spring-boot/README.md

 ## API

-The Spring Boot app `api` is configured as an API in Zitadel and uses the Spring Security Resource Server support.
+The Spring Boot app `api` is configured as an API in ZITADEL and uses the Spring Security Resource Server support.

 Base URL: http://localhost:18090